Sp8c3/YubiTool/README.md

  - [ykman](https://www.yubico.com/products/services-software/download/yubikey-manager)

 # Usage
-Just use the same Arguments as in ykman
+Just plug all the YubiKeys in and use the same Arguments as in ykman

     python3 ./yubitool.py <args>
 For Example: